suborbital/e2core/README.md

 Building web services should be simple.
 Atmo makes it easy to create a powerful server application wihout needing to worry about scalability, infrastructure, or complex networking.

-Atmo lets you write small self-contained functions called Runnables using a variety of languages, and define the business logic of your API by declaratively composing them.
-Atmo then scales out a flat network of instances to handle traffic using its meshed message bus and embedded job scheduler.
-Atmo can handle request-based traffic, and soon will be able to handle events sourced from various systems like Kafka or EventBridge.
+Atmo enables you to write small self-contained functions called **Runnables** using a variety of languages, and define your business logic by **declaratively composing** them.
+Atmo then automatically scales out a **flat network** of instances to handle traffic.
+Atmo is currently focused on building web services, particularly APIs, and can be used with a variety of architectures including HTTP- and stream-based environments.

 ## Get started